 It’s normal to see worms in your cat's stool for a short period after giving the product, as the body purges and eliminates them in the stool.

 The larvae of certain types of worms can, however, become embedded in the body's tissues, making it impossible to get rid of them immediately.
 They can remain dormant for some time and multiply later.

 This is why the treatment of worms usually requires several doses, to avoid recurrences.

 Over-the-counter dewormer treatments

 Most over-the-counter products are just as effective, but for the most part, they fight a more limited spectrum of intestinal worms.

-HomeoAnimal suggests an entirely natural product to fight worms.
+HomeoAnimal suggests an entirely natural product to support your cats during his fight of worms.

-It is the PARASITES AND WORMS remedy which enables the expulsion and destruction of these parasites.
-It also soothes pain in the digestive system.
+It is the PARASITES AND WORMS product which support the body to help him with the expulsion of these parasites.
+It also help the digestive system health.

 Like most of our products, it will also work by strengthening the immune system and helping your cat to help itself.

 This natural dewormer should only be administered if worms or parasites are present.
 It is not to be used for prevention.